hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 along to the output.
 You have one such pooling layer for each input depth slice to cover the entire input volume.

-You can also do *average pooling* and other kinds of downsampling.
+You can similarly also do *average pooling* and other kinds of downsampling.

 #### Notebook 4: A convnet-based MNIST digit classifier in TensorFlow